briansimiyuj/doctor-appointment-app/README.md

     c.
 Set dark mode to localStorage

   3. Make the inputs in Settings page controlled components with data from SettingsContext
   4. Transfer these settings to theme context
+  5. Make the save button disabled if the settings are not changed

 ### Doctor's Settings Component